 Shadow AI is the roadmap of what the organization actually wants.
 Punishing it drives it deeper underground.
 Make reporting safe and the inventory becomes your pilot shortlist.

-A real quick win has three properties: it produces a measurable result inside 30 days of launch, it sits in a workflow real people use every day, and it generates a story you can repeat in board updates.
-Score against those properties.
-Discard the rest.
+A real quick win has three properties: measurable result inside 30 days of launch, workflow real people use every day, story you can repeat in board updates.
+Score each candidate against four dimensions before committing.

 Week one.
 Not week twelve.
 The conversation most transformation leads avoid is the one that decides whether they get a second year.